Arthur South

 Sir Arthur South (29 October 1914 – 28 January 2003) was a prominent Norfolk politician and administrator in the 1970s.

-Having been Norwich City Council's youngest councillor, South led the Council for 18 years and was Lord Mayor of Norwich for 1956-7.
+Having been Norwich City Council's youngest councillor, South led the council for 18 years and was Lord Mayor of Norwich for 1956–1957.

 He will be "remembered by football fans as a forthright chairman and high-profile ambassador of Norwich City Football Club (1973-1985)."
 It was in recognition of this that South was made an inaugural inductee of the Norwich City Hall of Fame.
-The South Stand at Carrow Road is named in South's honour.
-The Sir Arthur South Lounge, located within the Norwich and Peterborough stand of Carrow Road is also named in his honour.
+The South Stand at Carrow Road is not named in South's honour as is sometimes supposed.
+Research by the Norwich City Football Club Historical Trust has found the club was referring to "the south terrace" in the early 1950s before Arthur's involvement with the club.
+(The stand's orientation is actually south-east).
+Arthur performed the opening ceremony on behalf of the Supporters' Club, who funded the stand, in his role as a former Lord Mayor of Norwich but no entries in contemporary newspapers or the club's minute books refer to the stand being named after him.
+The Sir Arthur South Lounge, located within the River End stand of Carrow Road is, however, named in his honour.

-His name lives on at the Norfolk and Norwich University Hospital where the operating theatre complex for day surgery is named the Arthur South Day Procedure Unit.
+The Arthur South Day Procedure Unit at the Norfolk and Norwich University Hospital is also named in South's honour.